GoogleCloudPlatform/bank-of-anthos/extras/asm-multicluster/README.md

 gke-cluster-1-default-pool-855fbe61-tw2z   Ready    <none>   62m   v1.18.15-gke.1501
 ```

-4. Deploy the Bank of Anthos app across both clusters.
+4. **Deploy the Bank of Anthos app across both clusters**.
 This will deploy the frontend and Python backends to cluster-1, and the Java backends to cluster 2.
 Note that ASM endpoint discovery only works if all the Kubernetes Services are deployed to both clusters, so that's what we're doing here.

 ```
 kubectx cluster-1